una/personal-goals/happy-moments/happy-moments.md

 08/01/2015
 ---
-Went on a date tonight for the first time in a while and it was really awesome.
+Met up with a musician who was new to Austin today and it was really awesome.
 He gave me a CD of his and crayons to color the case with :)

 08/02/2015
 ---